AnimeshKumar923/antrea-renovate-task-v2/README.md

 - Define more active branches _(like `release-2.2`, `release-2.1`, as mentioned in the [original issue](https://github.com/antrea-io/antrea/issues/6934))_ on which we can scan for vulnerabilities.

 > [!TIP]
-> More practices can be adopted by analyzing projects that use Renovate bot and have a good security policy.
+> More practices can be adopted by analyzing projects that use Renovate bot and have a good security policy. (like cilium)

 ## References
 - [VulnerabilityAlerts Docs](https://docs.renovatebot.com/configuration-options/#vulnerabilityalerts)